howmanysmall/QuentyDataStoreV2/README.md

 # QuentyDataStoreV2

 Uses Janitor instead of Maid and evaera's Promise instead of Quenty's.
+Better for standalone uses, which is why I ported it.

 ## Links